dinosk/invenio/docs/datamodel/build-a-datamodel.rst

 **Search**

-Next, you define the Elasticsearch index to use for searchers.
-The index is defined as ``records`` because this is index alias which was created for our mappings ``records/record-v1.0.0.json``.
+Next, you define the Elasticsearch index to use for searches.
+The index is defined as ``records`` because this is the index alias which was created for our mappings ``records/record-v1.0.0.json``.

 .. code-block:: python